Some posts contain compensated links. Please read this disclaimer for more info.

 - Sveta Gora (literally “Holy Mountain”): wooded hill south of Tsarevets and Trapezitsa, a medieval religious center and now a public park.

-From Sofia to Veliko Tarnovo, it’s 220 kilometers to the east or about 3 hours by car.
+From Sofia to Veliko Tarnovo, it’s 220 kilometers to the east or about 3 hours by car, making it a great small town weekend getaway.
 Located 210 kilometers northeast of Plovdiv, you can get from Plovdiv to Veliko Tarnovo in approximately 2 hours and 45 minutes.

 Top Things To Do In Veliko Tarnovo